LynaLuo-Lab/tssr-smiles-generation/README.md

 - ./run_docker.sh --cpu PRL-Run1

 Notes
-- The launcher will automatically load the pre-built image from tssr-smiles.tar.gz or tssr-smiles.tar if the tag tssr-smiles:latest is not already present.
+- The launcher will automatically pull ghcr.io/lynaluo-lab/tssr-smiles-generation:latest if it is not already present locally.
 - Profiles use fixed seeds for reproducibility.

+## Container image and CI/CD
+- This repository is connected to GitHub Container Registry (GHCR).
+On pushes to main or manual dispatch, GitHub Actions builds the Docker image from the Dockerfile and publishes it.
+- Workflow: .github/workflows/publish.yml
+- Image names and tags:
+  - ghcr.io/lynaluo-lab/tssr-smiles-generation:latest
+  - ghcr.io/lynaluo-lab/tssr-smiles-generation:sha-<commit-sha>

 ## Reproducible experiment profiles
 These profile names are routed by entrypoint.sh and ultimately call RunScript.py with fixed random seeds: